- Updating our policy to clarify that rights to delete, amend or withdraw consent apply to all PLOS users.

 - Sending you Email Communications

-- Additional Terms for European Economic Area Residents
+- Additional Terms for European Economic Area and UK Residents

 - How to Contact Us Regarding Your Personal Information